sass/sass/spec/types/calculation.md

 same number of arguments, and each argument in one calculation is equal to the corresponding argument in the other.

-`CalculationOperation` and `CalculationInterpolation` values are equal if each field in one value is equal to the corresponding field in the other.
+`CalculationOperation` values are equal if each field in one value is equal to the corresponding field in the other.

 ### Serialization